Sandhill crane: Predators

 Sandhill cranes defend themselves and their young from aerial predators by jumping and kicking.
 Actively brooding adults are more likely to react aggressively to potential predators to defend their chicks than wintering birds, which most often normally try to evade attacks on foot or in flight.
 For land predators such as dogs, foxes, and coyotes, they move forward, often hissing, with their wings open and bills pointed.
 If the predator persists, the crane stabs with its bill and kicks.
-They can even kill predators by piercing through the skull with their sharp beak, and even coyotes can be killed.
+It can even kill predators by piercing through the skull with its sharp beak, and even coyotes can be killed.

+In Florida, sandhill cranes may be eaten by some growth stage of invasive snakes such as Burmese pythons, reticulated pythons, Southern African rock pythons, Central African rock pythons, boa constrictors, yellow anacondas, Bolivian anacondas, dark-spotted anacondas, and green anacondas.

 Status and conservation

+Mainland North America

 In the 1930s, sandhill cranes were generally extirpated east of the Mississippi River, but their populations have recovered, with an estimated 98,000 in the region in 2018, a substantial increase over the previous year.
 Although sandhill cranes are not considered threatened as a species, the three southernmost subspecies are quite rare.
 Resident populations, not migratory birds, cannot choose secure breeding habitat.
 Many subpopulations were destroyed by hunting or habitat change.
 The greater sandhill crane proper initially suffered most; by 1940, probably fewer than 1,000 birds remained.
 Populations have since increased greatly again.
 At nearly 100,000, they are still fewer than the lesser sandhill crane, which, at about 400,000 individuals continent-wide, is the most plentiful extant crane.

 Some migratory populations of sandhill cranes face population threats due to interspecies competition with snow geese.
 Since the 1990s, snow geese have eaten waste corn on which the cranes also rely prior to migration.
 Sandhill crane populations are also threatened by hunting.
 Hunting cranes is legal throughout the states of the Central Flyway, from the Dakotas and Wyoming south to Oklahoma and Texas.
 Nebraska is the sole state along the Central Flyway where hunting cranes is illegal.
 Despite losses from hunting, interspecies competition and other pressures such as habitat loss, the species has expanded its range.
 Since the early 2000s, the sandhill crane has expanded both its winter (nonbreeding) and breeding ranges northward, including into upstate New York.
-In the 21st century, parts of the Midwestern United States have seen an extensive rebound of the species.
+In the 21st century, parts of the Midwestern United States have seen an extensive rebound of the species, especially in Wisconsin and Indiana.